balazs-bamer/cpp-memory-manager/README.md

 ### Only-allocating memory manager

-This is intended for allocations on application startup which will never be de allocated.
+This is intended for allocations on application startup which will never be deallocated.

 ### General memory manager